 2. Weasels Live All Over The Planet

 The most common species of the weasel is the short-tailed weasel, which lives in North America, Europe, Asia, and even the Arctic.
 The long-tailed weasel lives in North America, and the tropical weasel lives in South America.
-The Japanese and mountain weasel inhabits Asia, while the African striped weasel only lives in Africa.
+The Japanese and mountain weasel inhabit Asia, while the African striped weasel only lives in Africa.
 Weasels often live in marshes, scrubs, hedgerows, alpine meadows, riparian woodlands, and riverbank habitats.
 Another weasel fact is that they live in burrows and often build their own shelters, but some weasels steal the burrows of other animals to make them their own.
 Some weasels even invade termite hills and live in them.

 3. A Little Known Fun Weasel Fact Is They’re Nocturnal

 One weasel fact is that these small mammals are nocturnal, meaning they sleep during the day and become active at night.
 Most of their awake time is occupied with hunting, storing food, and eating.
 This behavioral fact is because weasels cannot store fat and need a consistent food supply to stay alive.
 Weasels eat between 40 and 60 percent of their body weight daily, which is not much because most species don’t weigh more than 12 ounces.

 They love hunting and eating rats, mice, voles, and rabbits.
 Weasels are opportunistic predators and prey on other animals like frogs, birds, and their eggs.
 These successful hunters can squeeze their thin bodies into small crevices to reach a hard-to-get target, making this another fun fact about weasels.

 5. Female Weasels Can Give Birth To 30 Young Per Year